My Rajasthan Rhapsody.

 Jodhpur: The Blue City & My Red Lipstick.

 More than the forts, palaces, and peacocks, it was the people who stole my heart.
-Rajasthanis wear their colors not just on their saris and turbans, but in their spirits—kind, generous, endlessly welcoming.
+Rajasthanis wear their colors not just on saris and turbans, but in their spirits—kind, generous, endlessly welcoming.
 From the shepherd who waved us toward leopard tracks to the shopkeeper who insisted on chai, every encounter felt like stepping into a story.
-They don’t just greet you—they fold you into their world with kindness and a sparkle in their eye.
+They don’t just greet you—they fold you into their world, with kindness and a sparkle in their eyes.

 Final Thoughts.